Student Research and Professional Development Activity Fund

 The Student Research and Professional Development Activity Fund:

 The amount of funding available for student research will be determined annually by the Dean.
 The limited funds will be distributed on a 60/40 ratio between graduate and undergraduate students, with the highest percentage going to graduate activities.
 Depending on the number of qualified applications, the Student Development and Awards Committee (SDAC) may redistribute these limited funds to either the undergraduate or graduate pool, with the Dean’s approval.

 Eligibility:Undergraduate and graduate students in good academic standing and admitted into a BCOE program may apply.
 Students may receive up to $750 per academic year to support their research and/or professional development activities that were used or are being used in the current academic year.
-Funding support may include requests for travel and supplies/materials for research.
+Funding support may include requests for supplies/materials for research.
 In the event that a student’s project is funded, the student cannot use the funds for an alternative project.
 The student must forfeit the funds and reapply for funding.

 Requirements for Travel Funds:

 For the 2020-2021 academic year, funds for travel will not be allocated since travel is limited during this time.

 Requirements for Supplies/Materials Funds:

 ● Students must be enrolled during the semester they apply and during the time of supplies/materials used.

 ● Requests for materials that can be obtained in another manner (e.g., books from the library; software available for student use by KSU) will not be funded.
 (Computer equipment is excluded.)

 ● Students must have a clear plan for completing the research/activity prior to graduation.